GenomeDK/genomedk-docs/content/terms.md

 -   Faculty of Health, Aarhus University,
 -   Faculty of Natural Sciences, Aarhus University,
+-   Center for Quantitative Genetics and Genomics, Aarhus University,
 -   Central Region Denmark (Region Midt),

 then the usage is paid internally, and the project owner will not